-Departure Date: January 2 or 3, 2016 Return Date: January 16, 2016
+Departure Date: January 2, 2022 Return Date: January 15, 2022

 Course Fee (tentative): $2,075 + airfare

 Short-term Field Course Finances and Funding: Important information about fees, payments, and financial aid.

-Approximately $2,075 includes tuition, accommodation, most in-country transportation, group meals, course activities, and entrance fees.
+Program fee: $2,075 includes tuition, accommodation, most in-country transportation, group meals, course activities, and entrance fees.

 Additional Expenses (costs not included in the program fee): Approximately $1,200 to include airfare, U.S. transportation to and from airport, transportation from Honolulu airport to accommodations upon arrival ($35), individual meals and personal expenses.

-When we are working at Halau Ku Mana, our day will typically begin at 7:30 a.m. and end at 2:30 p.m.
-Monday through Friday.
+When we are working at Halau Ku Mana, our day will typically begin at 7:30 am and end at 2:30 pm Monday through Friday.
 Students can expect to return later on excursion days.
 We will have meetings and excursions to discuss and to process collectively our experiences at Halau Ku Mana.
 Students will explore the themes of imperialism, sustainability, education, self-determination through environmental stewardship.
 Outside Halau Ku Mana, we will meet with long-time community activists who are fighting to preserve ancient burial sites of Hawai‘i from developers, as well as scholars, artists, and farmers who are actively engaged in the movement for Hawaiian self-determination.
 We will also visit farms that practice environmental and Hawaiian ethics of caring for the land.
 Students will have opportunities to learn some basic Hawaiian language and the traditional hula dance, as well as to participate in local cultural and political events.

 There will be at least one group meeting with the faculty director prior to departure.
 This orientation will allow each of us to begin getting to know one another.
 This will be an intense group experience, and we want to begin building community as soon as we can.
 We will also go over the protocols and expectations for the course.
 In addition, there will a separate required session with GEO to discuss in detail issues of health, safety, and other important practical travel information.